-An insider to the Joe Biden For President 2020 campaign revealed that before Biden began campaigning prior to formally entering the race, an eventual member of the campaign staff had to advise Biden against wearing a “molestache” on the campaign trail.
+An insider to the Joe Biden For President 2020 campaign revealed that before Biden began campaigning, an eventual member of the campaign staff had to advise Biden against wearing a “molestache” on the campaign trail.

 A molestache, or molester-style mustache, is most usually a broom-style mustache popularized by 1970s stereotypes of alternative sexual lifestyles.
 While less popular in many social circles, the style has been able to maintain popularity among clergy and in the business-professional and child molesting communities.

 “You couldn’t imagine my surprise when Joe met with me sporting this big molester mustache,” the staffer told one reporter.
 “The first thing I say is, you know, ‘you have to shave that thing off, Joe,’ but Joe was very proud of it and said he thought that facial hair was ‘hip’ and insisted it would help him appeal to the younger crowd he is trying to reach.”